-If you’re looking for previous volumes/articles, please visit the Archives tab above.
-The other tabs provide information about the journal’s philosophy, submissions for future volumes, and the editorial board.
+For submission information, please visit the relevant tab from the menu.
+If you’re looking for previous volumes/articles, please visit the Archives tab.
+The other tabs provide information about the journal’s philosophy, submissions for future volumes, and the Editorial Board.

 Essays in Volume 8, 2017: Special Topics Exporing the Theory of Persuasive Attack